-This website collect your Splatoon logs, and analyze it.
+This website collects your Splatoon logs, and analyzes them.

 How do I make my Splat Log?

 There are two ways to make your Splatoon play log.
 The first option is having a program like Ikalog do it automatically, and the another option is entering the data manually.